 |Manganese||Part of many enzymes||Widespread in foods, especially plant foods|

 |Fluoride||Involved in the formation of bones and teeth; helps prevent tooth decay||Drinking water (either fluoridated or naturally containing fluoride), fish, and most teas|

 |Chromium||Works closely with insulin to regulate blood sugar (glucose) levels||Unrefined foods, especially liver, brewer’s yeast, whole grains, nuts, cheeses|

 Hopefully, this article will start you on a journey.
 A journey that will lead you to better health.
-We as humans love our routines and rituals but when it comes to food we need to be explorers.
-It is difficult to break these bad habits but it is totally worth looking into this further.
+We as humans love our routines and rituals, but we need to be explorers when it comes to food.
+It is difficult to break these bad habits, but it is totally worth looking into this further.